 Essay exams are a challenge for your students; they are high-stakes and require impromptu performance.
 There's little time for planning, drafting, or proofreading.

 James Britton (a literacy researcher) coined the term “teacher-as-examiner” to describe one kind of audience students often write for, especially in school situations.
 When the essay exam is written just to display to the teacher that information has been memorized, the result is usually less than we hoped for.
 At the college level, we usually want an essay exam to go beyond a mere recitation of facts to display critical thinking or problem-solving skills.
 The essay exam is, in many respects, that final bit of evidence that your students took something of value from your teaching.

 Sometimes we think that impromptu writing can show knowledge best because students are caught unawares.
 They have to think on their feet and muster the resources we've provided through teaching.
-So we conclude that any preparation is cheating.
 But even the best jazz musician works from a repertoire.

 You can set the essay exam up to prompt the best performance.
 First, look carefully at your essay question—what, really, are you asking students to do?
 Second, provide some guidance for them, even, if possible, a practice run.